Ackuq/id2207-project/README.md

 ## Tests

+### Unit tests

-There are multiple tests for the backend which are developed using `jest`, they are located under `backend/tests/`.
+There are multiple unit tests for the backend which are developed using `jest`, they are located under `backend/tests/`.

 To run all the tests, simply run `yarn test`.
 If you only want to run a single test file, run `yarn test tests/<file>`, for example: `yarn test tests/user.test.ts`

+### Acceptance tests

+The acceptance test are available in the frontend directory in `frontend/src/tests/`.
+There are two available, one that checks the login functionality and one that checks the flow for creating an event request.

+To run these tests, first make sure to have a server ready with mocked user (`cd backend/ && yarn start:mock`) and then run `yarn test` inside the frontend directory (`cd frontend/ && yarn test`).